 - App store optimization can help your app to outrank your competitors in Google Play Store or App Store.

 The harder part comes when you have grown a decent user base.
-Many on-demand apps have failed because they didn’t have user retention strategies in place.
+Many on-demand delivery platforms have failed because they didn’t have user retention strategies in place.
 Homejoy is one such example.

 Homejoy – an on-demand app that connected homeowners with cleaners had to shut down even after receiving $40 million in funding!